eugene-tarassov/vivado-risc-v/README.md

 Linux kernel and U-Boot use device tree, which is stored in RISC-V bootrom in FPGA.
 So, same SD card should boot OK on any board or RISC-V configuration.

-Nexys Video board can be configured to [load FPGA bitstream from SD card](https://reference.digilentinc.com/reference/programmable-logic/nexys-video/reference-manual#usb_host_and_micro_sd_programming).
+Nexys Video and Nexys A7 boards can be configured to [load FPGA bitstream from SD card](https://reference.digilentinc.com/reference/programmable-logic/nexys-video/reference-manual#usb_host_and_micro_sd_programming).

 The device tree contains Ethernet MAC address, which is not unique.
 It might be necessary to rebuild bitstream with different MAC, see Makefile for details.